-Top-of-funnel content, as you might have guessed, refers to content that’s designed to generate awareness about a brand, service or product.
+Top-of-funnel content refers to content that’s designed to generate awareness about a brand, service or product.

-ToFu content is focused mainly on interest and education, giving the audience a compelling reason to get engaged with whatever media has been produced.
+ToFu content is focused mainly on interest and education, giving the audience a compelling reason to get engaged with whatever medium has been produced.

-At the top of the funnel, marketers aren’t trying to sell their products, but rather set their product up as the answer to a compelling need of their target market.
+At the top of the funnel, marketers aren’t trying to sell anything, but rather set their offer up as the answer to a need of their target market.
 By focusing on a broader topic, they aren’t directly promoting a solution; rather, they are creating content around a common problem the target audience is searching for.

-For example, ToFu content for an inbound consultancy agency, could include blog articles, videos or infographics discussing: "The Benefits of Using a Funnel-Based Approach to Marketing for your SaaS Businesses."
-You see, the topic isn't promoting the agency, it's explaining tips and strategies that relate back to its service portfolio.
+For example, ToFu content for an inbound consultancy agency could include blog articles, videos or infographics discussing: “The Benefits of Using a Funnel-Based Approach to Marketing for your SaaS Business.”
+You see, the topic isn’t promoting the agency, it’s explaining tips and strategies that relate back to its service portfolio.

 How to Come up with Great ToFu Content Ideas

-The best ToFu content shares one thing in common: they resonate with their target audience.
+The best ToFu contents share one thing: they resonate with their target audience.

-There are plenty of ways to find out what your market is thinking and feeling
+There is plenty of ways to find out what your market is thinking and feeling.

-Note down key insights, and use your wider findings to inspire deeper questions about your buyer personas that isn't typically found on the web.
+Note down key insights, and use your wider findings to inspire deeper questions about your buyer personas that aren’t typically found on the web.

-Finally, it helps to take a look at your competition and what works best for them.
-If your business has a presence on Facebook, Business Manager allows you to follow your competitors’ pages and look at an overview of their ads -- it’s a gold mine for top-of-funnel content ideas.
+It also helps to take a look at your competition and what works best for them.
+If your business has a presence on Facebook, Business Manager allows you to follow your competitors’ pages and look at an overview of their ads — it’s a gold mine for top-of-funnel content ideas.